andrea-spoldi/sidekiq-batch/README.md

 * Uses Redis to maintain state - no database required
 * Supports a callback on batch completion (See Batch Completion below regarding Failed job handling)
+* Does NOT require Rails - only Sidekiq and Redis are required

 ## Batch Completion

 A batch is considered complete when all jobs have been run at least once.
 Failed jobs will be considered complete even if retry is enabled.
+This is to ensure a batch will end in a timely manner since retries could span for many days.

 ## Installation